 - 2 roasted Piperies Florinis, cut in pieces

 - 4 marinated anchovies, cut in pieces

 - Greek salad dressing

-Serve in puff pastry or phyllo cups
+- Serve the salad puff pastry or phyllo cups.

 If you ever visit Greece or Cyprus and want the classic Greek Salad order a “Horiatiki” salad and you will get what you expect.